pomcho555/cv-pomcho555/README.md

     - S3

 ### SRE (2020-)
 I have a career opportunity as DevOps and MLOps engineer.
 My contribution is mainly developing and operating Microservices and Serverless systems for scaling and reliability.
-Also I try to make a decision of what architecture is the best or better as a first of my system architect.
+Also, I try to make a decision of what architecture is the best or better as a first of my system architect.

 - Tools
     - Kubernetes